rahulsrma26/phonetic-word-embedding/docs/puns.md

 ## Dataset

 We have used [SemEval-2017 Task 7 (Detection and Interpretation of English Puns)](http://alt.qcri.org/semeval2017/task7/) dataset.
 Which consists of three subtasks.
-The 3rd subtask dataset contains word pairs for 1098 hetrographics puns (data/test/subtask3-heterographic-test.gold).
-These are the pairs like `syncing` and `sinking` i.e. what is present and what it is representing.
-For a hetrographics pun to work these words should be similar sounding.
+The 3rd subtask dataset contains word pairs for 1098 hetrographic puns (data/test/subtask3-heterographic-test.gold).
+That contains word-pairs like `syncing` and `sinking` i.e. what is present and what it is representing.
+For a hetrographic pun to work these words should be similar sounding.
 So, we have taken all the word pairs that are present in [CMU Dictionary](http://www.speech.cs.cmu.edu/cgi-bin/cmudict) and removed all the duplicate pairs.
 This gives us 778 word pairs present in [heterographic_pun_words.txt](../res/heterographic_pun_words.txt).

 ## Results